epw/consensus/consensus_voices.md

 #### Consensus Shifting

 If you have an Advanced Move that lets you attempt to shift the Consensus, you start a Consensus Shift Status Track.
 If this status track reaches Code N, you have successfully shifted the consensus.
-This track is racing against the Consensus Front Status Track though, as you are likely not the only one who is trying to sway the subconscious of the universe.
-If the Consensus Front Status Track reaches Code N, the GM will choose to either shift the consensus in favor of one of the Fronts, in which case you will reset your Consensus Shift track to Code 50, or they will choose to shift the consensus to block your shift.
+This track is racing against the Consensus Force Status Track though, as you are likely not the only one who is trying to sway the subconscious of the universe.
+If the Consensus Force Status Track reaches Code N, the MC will choose to either shift the consensus in favor of one of the Forces, in which case you will reset your Consensus Shift track to Code 50, or they will choose to shift the consensus to block your shift.
 (This represents a faction refuting the possibility of your shift before you establish it in the Consensus.)
-If the GM shifts the Consensus to block your shift, or if you successfully reach Code N, you may start a new Consensus Shift Status Track next time your Consensus Shifting move triggers.
+If the MC shifts the Consensus to block your shift, or if you successfully reach Code N, you may start a new Consensus Shift Status Track next time your Consensus Shifting move triggers.

 #### Cabalist Advanced Moves